6vx/playFabSvelte/README.md

 ![playfabsvelte logo](https://deathmettastorage.s3.us-west-2.amazonaws.com/files/playfabsveltelogo128.png)

+### Every route in sveltekit IS a component

+Mix together components to achieve the functionality you need.

 ## [live example](https://metta.d3nvj95fro2i68.amplifyapp.com/)

 This project is meant to be used as an example for anyone trying to figure out how to use Svelte and PlayFab together.